Attractions, Beaches & Things to Do in Athens

 Temple of Olympian Zeus

 The Olympian Zeus Columns is one of the largest ancient Greek temples.
 Founded in the 6th BC and completed 638 years later in the 2nd AD.

-Learning about the evolution of the Greek nation through its war history, while seeing numerous rare battle devices equipment and weapons.
+Learn about the evolution of the Greek nation through its wars and military history, and lay your eyes on numerous battle devices equipment and weapons.

-Ancient reconstructed stadium that hosted events of the A' Modern Olympic Games in 1896.
+The Ancient reconstructed stadium hosted sport competitions of the First Modern Olympic Games in 1896 and welcomed the UEFA Euro Champions in 2004.

 Ilias Lalaounis Jewelry Museum